-Thanks to an agreement between North Dakota and Minnesota, Minnesota students are eligible for tuition comparable to resident tuition.
-Students who graduate from a Minnesota high school and enroll at NDSU within 12 months automatically qualify for reciprocity.
-No paperwork is necessary.
-If you plan to attend NDSU more than 12 months following high school graduation, complete the application.
+An agreement between North Dakota and Minnesota makes students eligible for tuition comparable to resident tuition.
+Students graduating from a Minnesota high school who enroll at NDSU within 12 months of graduating automatically qualify for this rate.
+Transfer students, home schooled students and students earning a GED must apply for this rate at www.ohe.state.mn.us.

 Children and spouses of North Dakota University System (NDUS) college and university graduates may be eligible for reduced tuition at NDSU.
-New undergraduate students in this category who are not residents of North Dakota, Minnesota, Montana, or South Dakota are eligible for a tuition rate equal to the rate for Montana and South Dakota residents.
+New undergraduate students, who are not North Dakota, Minnesota, Montana or South Dakota residents, are eligible for a tuition rate equal to the Montana/South Dakota resident rate.